particle-iot/docs/src/content/guide/getting-started/examples.md

 <pre><code class="lang-cpp" data-firmware-example-code-block=true>
 // -----------------------------------------
-// Publish and Dashboard with Photoresistors
+// Publish and Console with Photoresistors
 // -----------------------------------------
 // This app will publish an event when the beam of light between the LED and the photoresistor is broken.
 // It will publish a different event when the light is intact again.